Running a Problem versus solving it

 Where Right and left diverge

 Not to be too Pollyanna about left-right agreements: the gist of the WSJ article is that the USA should prepare for an influx of potentially illegal immigrants on its northern border; particularly, around New York, Vermont and Maine, as the Canadian government attempts to put a sudden, Draconian cap on temporary foreign works, international students and nonpermanent residents.
 In contrast, Moffatt makes the salient point that the system creates a situation of near slavery for temporary foreign workers.
-The way the system is that
+The way the system works is that

 . . . when they [temporary workers] come over, their employment is tied to that specific employer.
 So if they lose their job, not only are they losing their job, they're sent home.
 They're essentially deported.
 So it creates the conditions where those workers will do whatever the employer asks them because they know if they push back, they're headed back home.
 It's a very exploitative system.